Road to Omega: a plan to save the world with science, epistemology, and blockchain technology.

 Some of that has been explained above, but we’ve really only scraped the tip of the iceberg.
 Efforts include (but are not limited) to:

-an 80k novel called Road to Omega to be tokenized and released shortly
+an 80k novel called Road to Omega to be tokenized shortly

 a Road to Omega YouTube channel, podcast, and Substack

 a series of articles at Psychology Today (Mind in the Machine blog)

 an interactive website with (Gödelian) games and educational tools

 a series of crowdsourced projects (e.g., the Global Bayesian Brain Project)